PeterZerlauth/Tc3_Component/README.md

 # Tc3_Component
-A library for TwinCAT 3 which ist using design patterns to standardize machine control software.\
+A library for TwinCAT 3 (4026) which is using design patterns to standardize machine control software.\
 The goal are to code reliable Software in a short time,\
-have a lightwight and modular Framework.
+have a lightweight and modular Framework.

+## Info
+The concept is working quite stable.\
+Project is still under heavy development, and without any warranty!\
+There is still a lot of work to do, if somebody have ideas, contributors are welcome!\

 Inspired by Frameworks like [SPT-Libraries](https://github.com/Beckhoff-USA-Community/SPT-Libraries) or [TcOpen](https://docs.tcopengroup.org/)